Ismihan Sultan

-Life

 Early years

 Ismihan Sultan was born in Manisa in 1545.
-Her father was Şehzade Selim (future Selim II), son of Sultan Suleiman the Magnificent and Hurrem Sultan.
+She was the daughter of Şehzade Selim (future Selim II), son of Sultan Suleiman the Magnificent and Hurrem Sultan, and his favorite concubine, and later Haseki and legal wife, Nurbanu Sultan.
 She spent her early life in Manisa and Konya, where her father served as a sanjak-bey.
-Her mother was Nurbanu Sultan.
+Ismihan was described as not being particularly beautiful.

 First marriage

-In 1562, strong alliances were made for the daughters of Şehzade Selim, the prince who would succeed Suleiman as Selim II, on 17 August 1562 Ismihan married Sokollu Mehmed Pasha, Gevherhan the admiral Piyale Pasha, and Şah the chief falconer Hasan Agha.
-Her father was particularly happy to give Ismihan's hand to Sokollu as a reward for the vizier's help in his succession struggle with his brother Şehzade Bayezid.
+In 1562, strong alliances were made for the daughters of Şehzade Selim, the prince who would succeed Suleiman as Selim II.
+On 17 August 1562, Ismihan married Sokollu Mehmed Pasha, while her sisters Gevherhan married the admiral Piyale Pasha, and Şah the chief falconer Hasan Agha.
+It was widely reported that her father was particularly happy to give Ismihan's hand to Sokollu as a reward for the vizier's help in his succession struggle with his brother Şehzade Bayezid.
 The State Treasury covered the expenses for the imperial wedding and granted 15,000 florins as a wedding gift to the imperial son-in-law.
 The couple owned two palaces, one located in Kadırga, and the other one located in Üsküdar.
 The two together had three sons and a daughter.